fgauna12/fgauna12.github.io/_posts/2020-02-11-an-alternate-to-postman-for-api-tests.md

 hidden: false
 comments: false
 ---
-[Pester](https://github.com/Pester/Pester) is a unit testing library for Powershell.
+[Pester](https://github.com/Pester/Pester) is a unit testing module for Powershell.
 With some creativity, Pester can be a great tool to write API tests.
 Perhaps, it can be more effective than Postman for .NET developers and those in the Windows ecosystem.

 <!--more-->